 All new students are required to participate in orientation activities.
-During orientation, student orientation leaders acquaint students with the campus environment and the city of Dubai, explain policies and procedures; explain AUD's Honor Code, and conduct a variety of activities to introduce the students to the university experience.
+During orientation, student orientation leaders acquaint students with the campus environment, explain policies and procedures; explain AUD's Honor Code, and conduct a variety of activities to introduce the students to the university experience.
 Further orientation takes place throughout the year through student activities, which may include seminars, workshops, tours and informal discussion sessions.
 AUD distinguishes itself with a unique student orientation program planned and orchestrated by AUD Student Orientation Leaders.
-All second through fourth year students are eligible to apply for this student leadership opportunity.
+All first through third year students are eligible to apply for this student leadership opportunity.
 Applications are available through the Office of Student Services.